 A medical examination is important in the assessment process to rule out any medical conditions with symptoms similar to those of other conditions that may interfere or be interpreted as the current symptom or cognitive processes of a mental health condition such as in cases of hypothyroidism, diabetes, Parkinson’s disease, cancer and other conditions that cause depression, anxiety and other symptoms that need to be differentiated.
 When there is presence or suspicion of other medical conditions, the clinician has the ethical responsibility to refer to appropriate medical personnel with the corresponding referral and consents for coordination of treatment so that the patient receives appropriate medical attention (Whiston 2016, p.140-142).

 Evidence-based recommendations indicate the need to rule out physiological or biological implications that may interfere with an accurate diagnosis and treatment such as in the case of PTSD as well as other disorders that experience physiological symptoms as part of the mental disorder criteria, this process is called “focused therapeutic intervention” (Kudler, 2007).
 Not identifying or ruling out physiological factors may be controversial at the moment of determining appropriate medication needs for such cases as PTSD (Levi, 2013).
-It is important to consider the referral to a psychiatrist to evaluate the need for medication evaluation when the severity of symptoms is such that interferes with the patient’s daily functioning.
+It is important to consider the referral to a psychiatrist to evaluate the need for medication evaluation when the severity of symptoms is such that it interferes with the patient’s daily functioning.

 Once the patient’s health condition has been clarified through the assessment, the clinician can focus on addressing the presenting issues associated with the actual mental health disorder presentation in order to begin to develop a treatment plan.